smeijerhof/371Project/readme.md

 ## Instructions

-You can start a server by opening a terminal in `FishingFrenzy` and running
+You can start a server by opening a terminal in `FishingFrenzy/` and running
 ```
 ./server
 ```